chbh-opensource/chbh-on-bear/docs/getting_started.md

 # Getting started on BEAR

-<b>This page collects tutorials and examples for neuroimaging analyses to run on BlueBEAR.</b> This is intended to extend the main [BEAR Technical Documentation](https://docs.bear.bham.ac.uk/) pages.
+**This page collects tutorials and examples for neuroimaging analyses to run on BlueBEAR.** This is intended to extend the main [BEAR Technical Documentation](https://docs.bear.bham.ac.uk/) pages.

 Here we provide a set of links, tips and tricks for getting started.

 ## Step 0: Linux

-BEAR provide a [Introduction to Linux](https://www.birmingham.ac.uk/research/arc/bear/training/intro-linux) guide. <b>Many computing services on BEAR rely on Linux.</b> There are in-person workshops and an online Canvas courses available on this page.
+BEAR provide a [Introduction to Linux](https://www.birmingham.ac.uk/research/arc/bear/training/intro-linux) guide. **Many computing services on BEAR rely on Linux.** There are in-person workshops and an online Canvas courses available on this page.

 ## Step 1: BlueBEAR